federicotdn/localmost/README.md

 As a note, localmost supports only a **subset** of bash, falling back to `ask` where necessary.
 For example, a command with an expression like `$var` will always result in `ask`.

-The largest advantage of using ShellCheck is that it gives localmost the ability to parse complex command sequences, even when they contain pipes, redirects, `if` statements, `for` loops, etc. This is much more reliable than say a regex-based approach.
+The largest advantage of using ShellCheck is that it gives localmost the ability to parse complex command sequences, even when they contain pipes, redirects, `if` statements, `for` loops, etc. This is much more reliable than say a regular expression-based approach.

 ## Installation